McGill-ECSE321-Fall2022/project-group-18/README.md

 ## Deliverable 2

 For deliverable 2, members agreed to log their hours in a shared Google sheet.
-Members were also asked to report on their individual contributions.
-See below.
+Members were also asked to write their individual contributions in the table below.

 | Team Member | Deliverable 2 hours | Deliverable 2 Individual Efforts |
 | --- | --- | ---------- |